QuantEcon/lecture-source-py/source/rst/amss2.rst

-To complete the reverse engineering exercise by jointly determining :math:`c_0, b_0`,  we set up a function that returns two simultaneous equations
+To complete the reverse engineering exercise by jointly determining :math:`c_0, b_0`,  we set up a function that returns two simultaneous equations.

 .. code-block:: python3